jimratliff/GenoMac-system/README.md

 git pull origin main
 ```

-### Update app and font installation
+### Update apps

-NOTE: If revisions to the Brewfile imply installing *new* apps from Mac App Store, you must sign in to the App Store before executing the below steps.
+NOTE: If revisions to the Brewfile imply installing *new* apps from the Mac App Store, you must sign in to the App Store before executing the below steps.

 To update all apps (and install/remove apps as required by any changes in the Brewfile):
 ```bash